-• Home values in Metro Hamilton have been volatile in recent years, see-sawing up and down.
-However, the broader trend since 2022 has been downward.
+Home values in Metro Hamilton have been volatile in recent years, see-sawing up and down since 2021.

-• Budgets for home purchases are under strain due to the significant increase in mortgage rates since their historical lows.
+Budgets for home purchases are under strain due to the historically high mortgage rates since their historical lows.
+Promised rate cuts are delayed because inflation has been more difficult to control than expected.

 This article covers: